Machine learning opportunities for online and offline tagging of photo-induced and diffractive events in continuous readout experiments: Impact on the data taking

-The approach here presented for ALICE-like and ePIC conditions, i.e. low pile-up environments, is tailored for the efficient selection of low-multiplicity events such as UPCs and diffractive events.
-The use of Random Forest classifiers in ALICE and ePIC, as proposed in this paper, enables the early identification of these low-multiplicity events during continuous readout, even before full event reconstruction.
+The strategy here proposed goes instead beyond local anomaly detection.
+It enables the direct selection of fully exclusive event signatures in continuous readout environment or event at the L1 stage of triggered experiments.
+By making use of the physics signatures of low-multiplicity processes, like ultraperipheral collisions (UPCs) and diffractive events in ALICE and ePIC, it is possible to use e.g. event‐level occupancy and cluster metrics such as track multiplicities and rapidity gap sizes to train classifiers.
+Such a classifier can distinguish rare exclusive processes (photoinduced, UPC, diffractive) from the high‐multiplicity background in continuous‐readout environments and enables the early identification of these low-multiplicity events during continuous readout, even before full event reconstruction.
 This contrasts with the traditional trigger-based approach in CMS and ATLAS, where events are selected primarily to reject backgrounds in high-multiplicity collisions.
-The ability to apply machine learning before full reconstruction in ALICE and ePIC presents a significant opportunity to optimize storage by reducing the data volume for low-multiplicity events.
+The ability to identify the entire event topology before full reconstruction in ALICE and ePIC presents a significant opportunity to also optimize storage by reducing the data volume for these low-multiplicity events.